wjwillemse/selmr/README.rst

 Create SELMRs that work like language models that allow you to

-  - create explainable word and phrase representations without random results, and to
+  - create from the ground up explainable word and phrase representations without random results, and to

   - combine these representations with lexical, linguistic and terminological annotations

-See the `documentation <https://nifigator.readthedocs.io>`_ built from the code.
+See the `documentation <https://selmr.readthedocs.io>`_ built from the code.

 Installation